-Bermuda Aviation Services Limited (the "Company") and its subsidiaries (the "Group") report a total comprehensive income of \$1.2 million for the year ended March 31, 2022, compared to a comprehensive loss of \$1.1 million in the prior year.
-An impairment charge of \$0.4 million on goodwill was recognized during the year which is reflected in the total comprehensive income for the year.
+Bermuda Aviation Services Limited (the "Company") and its subsidiaries (the "Group") report a total comprehensive income of \$0.6 million for the year ended March 31, 2023, compared to a comprehensive income of \$1.2 million in the prior year.
+An impairment charge of \$0.8 million (\$0.4 million in prior year) on goodwill was recognized during the year which is reflected in the total comprehensive income for the year.

-Revenues from continuing operations were \$12.4 million for the year, which is a decrease of \$0.1 million over prior year.
-Total cost of revenue was \$4.8 million, an increase of \$0.2 million; resulting in a gross margin of \$7.6 million compared to \$7.9 million in the prior year.
+Revenues from continuing operations were \$13.7 million for the year, which is an increase of \$1.2 million over prior year.
+Total cost of revenue was \$6.0 million, an increase of \$1.2 million; resulting in a gross margin of \$7.6 million which remains consistent with the prior year.
+The increase in the cost of goods and materials compared to the previous year is primarily a result of inflation and difficulties in sourcing materials.